Pastromhaug/perandre-starter-kit/README.md

 vdorbs-starter-kit uses npm to perform the following actions (Note: commands should be run from the repo root):

 `npm run build` builds the project

+`npm run build:dev` builds the project, watches the source directory for changes, and serves the directory [here](http://localhost:8080/).

 `npm test` runs Mocha tests